TancyKao/EEG_CFCprocessing/sphinx/Visualize Signals.rst

-3. Navigate to the study (i.e. .edf file or .fdt file) and click Open.
+3. Navigate to the study (i.e. set file) and click Open.

 4. Next open the Annotations file (with sleep staging and event markers), by clicking Load Annotations in the toolbar.